 I have never really been much of a fan of dry fire.
 First off, it isn’t much fun for me.
 Click.
 Rack.
 Click.
 Rack.
-(Want to see my solution?
-Then check out the video above.)
+Secondly, it doesn’t provide much feedback.

 Maybe worse than the boredom is the idea that dry fire provides zero feedback.
 That’s not really a fair assessment, but unless you know what’s up and are paying close attention you might not get as much from it as you should.